Millaa Millaa Falls cascading into a natural swimming hole surrounded by lush tropical rainforest in the Atherton Tablelands, Far North Queensland

 All three roads are sealed.
 A standard rental car is fine for every attraction in this guide.
 Most guided day tours from Cairns use the Gillies Highway heading up and the Kennedy or Palmerston coming back, creating a scenic loop.

-Tip: The Atherton Tablelands is a large region — you can't see everything in a single day.
+Planning tip: The Atherton Tablelands is a large region — you can't see everything in a single day.
 Guided tours from Cairns typically hit five or six key stops.
 Self-drivers have more flexibility but need to be realistic about distances.
-Pick a route or cluster of attractions rather than trying to cover the entire Tablelands.
+Pick a route or cluster of attractions rather than trying to cover the entire Tablelands in one visit.

 The Waterfalls